priteshchitrode/flutter_mvvm_bloc_cubit/README.md

         ├── close_circle_outline.svg
 ```

+&nbsp;
+&nbsp;

-✅ Dart class filenames should be in snake_case.dart (e.g., app_icons.dart)
+- Dart class filenames should be in snake_case.dart (e.g., app_icons.dart)
-✅ Folder names should be in snake_case/ (e.g., utils/, features/, etc.)
+- Folder names should be in snake_case/ (e.g., utils/, features/, etc.)
-✅ Asset files should use snake_case
+- Asset files should use snake_case
-✅ Dart variable names should follow camelCase
+- Dart variable names should follow camelCase